algorithm-helper/algorithm-helper/content/categories/data-structures/lists/vector-dynamically-resizing-array.md

 ### Visualization

-The following visualized the state of the array, starting from an empty array of size 1:
+The following visualizes the state of the array, starting from an empty array of size 1:

 ```